hazelcast/hazelcast-platform-demos/telco/churn/README.md

 ## `settings.xml`

-You will need a Jet Enterprise license to run this example.
+You will need a Enterprise license to run this example.
 If you wish to use alerting to Slack, you will need a Slack access token, plus the channel name and id.

 All need to go in your Maven `settings.xml` file, such as the below.
 You can define other properties.